Castle-palace of Olite

 - Type of route:

 The memory of stone

-This route covers some of the corners of the old Kingdom of Navarre.
-Fortresses, castles and palaces bear witness of its historic importance, while the agricultural products (vegetables from the rich fertile plain; wines of Valdorba, Olite and Artajone) offer the visitor the chance to taste its splendid gastronomy.
+This route covers some of the places in the old Kingdom of Navarre.
+Fortresses, castles and palaces bear witness to its historic importance, while the farm produce (vegetables from the rich fertile plain; wines from Valdorba, Olite and Artajone) offer the visitor the chance to sample its splendid gastronomy.

 This is a great place for a weekend break, starting in the town of Tafalla.
 The old quarter has some fine civil architecture with buildings such as the palaces of the Marquis of Feria (neoclassical, 18th century) and Los Mencos, counts of Guenduláin (17th-18th centuries), as well as the church of Santa María (16th-18th centuries).